dgerabagi/data-curation-environment/flattened_repo.md

 ---

 ### Case Study 006: Special File Type Caching Fails on Initialization

--   **Artifacts Affected:** `src/client/views/context-chooser.view/view.tsx`, `src/backend/services/fs.service.ts`
+-   **Artifacts Affected:** `src/client/views/context-chooser.view/view.tsx`
--   **Cycles Observed:** 65, 66, 75, 76, 78, 79
+-   **Cycles Observed:** 65, 66, 75, 76, 78, 79, 80, 81
 -   **Symptom:** When the extension loads and restores the previous selection, special file types (`.pdf`, `.xlsx`, `.docx`) have a token count of 0.
 When "Flatten Context" is clicked, the output shows `<!-- content not processed or cached -->`.
 The caching only works if the user manually un-checks and re-checks the file.
--   **Root Cause Analysis (RCA):** The frontend was experiencing a **race condition**.
-The `ApplySelectionSet` message (containing the paths to restore) was being received and processed *before* the `SendWorkspaceFiles` message (containing the file tree data).
-The pre-warming logic would attempt to find the file nodes for the restored paths in the frontend's `files` state, but this state was still empty.
-This failure was confirmed by the log `[WebView] [CACHE-FIX] File tree not loaded yet, cannot pre-warm cache.` The initial fix attempt in C79 was also flawed because it relied on a `useEffect` with a stale closure over the empty `files` state.
+-   **Root Cause Analysis (RCA):** The frontend logic for "pre-warming" the cache was flawed.
+It was attempting to find the file nodes for the restored selection paths *before* the main file tree had been loaded from the backend.
+This race condition meant it found no files to process, so the cache was never populated on startup.
 -   **Codified Solution & Best Practice:**
     1.  **Decouple and Defer Pre-warming:** The logic must be architected to handle asynchronous data arrival gracefully.
     2.  **Use a Trigger State:** In `view.tsx`, the `ApplySelectionSet` message handler should do nothing more than set two state variables: one for the `checkedFiles` (for the UI) and a separate "trigger" state (e.g., `selectionToPrewarm: string[]`).
     3.  **Use a Multi-Dependency `useEffect`:** A dedicated `useEffect` hook must be created to perform the pre-warming logic.
 Its dependency array **must** include both the trigger state and the file tree state (e.g., `[selectionToPrewarm, files]`).
     4. This ensures the pre-warming code only executes when both the selection and the file tree data are guaranteed to be present, eliminating the race condition.
 After executing, the trigger state should be reset to `null` to prevent re-runs.
-    5.  **Logging is critical:** The backend handlers in `fs.service.ts` must have detailed `[CACHE] HIT/MISS/SUCCESS/FAIL` logs to confirm that the pre-warming requests from the frontend are being received and processed correctly.

 ---